Harrogate Town 2 Wrexham 2: Rousing fightback earns Sulphurites a point

 By this stage, Harrogate were completely dominant and had their visitors pinned deep inside their own territory.
 But, having failed to capitalise and get their noses in front, their full-throttle assault began to wane and Wrexham were able to creep back into the contest.

-With the momentum shifting, the Red Dragons created their first decent opening of the second half on 82 minutes, Sam Dalby seeing a fierce shot deflected over the top by a crucial last-ditch challenge from the excellent O’Connor.
+With the momentum shifting, the Red Dragons created their first decent opening of the second half on 82 minutes, Sam Dalby seeing a fierce shot tipped over the top by Mitchell.

 James Jones then drilled a 20-yarder inches the wrong side of the upright, with Harrogate now the team struggling to escape their own half.